Tristan and Iseult: Common branch

 The earliest representation of the so-called common (or "vulgar") branch is Béroul's Le Roman de Tristan (The Romance of Tristan).
 The first part dates between 1150 and 1170, and the second one dates between 1181 and 1190.
 The common branch is so named because it represents an earlier non-chivalric, non-courtly tradition of story-telling, making it more reflective of the Dark Ages than the refined High Middle Ages.
-In this respect, the works in this branch are similar to Layamon's Brut and the Perlesvaus.
+In this respect, the works in this branch are similar to Layamon's Brut and Perlesvaus.

 Béroul's version is the oldest known version of the Tristan romances, but knowledge of his work is limited.
 A few substantial fragments of his original version were discovered in the 19th century, with the rest reconstructed from later versions.
 It is considered the closest presentation of all the raw events in the romance, with no explanation or modifications.
 As a result, Beroul's version is an archetype for later "common branch" editions.

 A more substantial illustration of the common branch is the German Tristrant by Eilhart von Oberge.
 It is perhaps the earliest known complete version of the Tristan story, already featuring elements such as the two Iseults and the death of Tristan.
 Eilhart was popular but paled in comparison with the later courtly Gottfried.

 One aspect of the common branch that differentiates from the courtly branch is the depiction of the lovers' time in exile from Mark's court.
 While the courtly branch describes Tristan and Iseult as sheltering in a "Cave of Lovers" and living in happy seclusion, the common branches emphasise the extreme suffering that Tristan and Iseult endure.
 In the common branch, exile is a proper punishment that highlights the couple's departure from courtly norms and emphasises the impossibility of their romance.